-Starting secondary school and managing the move up when your child has arthritis20 August 2019
+Starting secondary school and managing the move up when your child has arthritis07 September 2020

-Your child’s teachers may not have met a young person with arthritis before so ensuring they talk to them early on about their condition and how it affects them is a good idea.
+Your child’s teachers may not have met a young person with arthritis before so ensuring they talk to them early on about their condition, any concerns you have and how it affects them is a good idea.

-There will be lots of opportunities to meet new people when your child starts secondary school.
+There will be opportunities to meet new people when your child starts secondary school.